BLOG - 20 April 2021, UK

 Don’t get caught out

 MacBook Pro it was.
 Details were supplied and forms filled out.
 Our security manager received an email stating that his request for a MacBook Pro was approved and that he would receive an email when it was ready to be collected.
 Two days later, an email arrived saying your new laptop is ready to be collected.
 Click here to choose which location in the UK you want to collect it from.
 Imagine my surprise when a big red circle appeared saying you had just failed a phishing test.
-Looking back at the email I could then see that the links were wrong, but because the email was expected about a new laptop, this test worked.
+Looking back at the email we could then see that the links were wrong, but because the email was expected about a new laptop, this test worked.
 Timing.